Updated at 11:56 a.m. ET on January 3, 2020.

 - 2018 House election: +16.9 Walden

 Walden is one of the senior-most Republicans to announce his retirement so far.
-First elected in 1998, he’s the top GOP lawmaker on the powerful House Energy and Commerce Committee, and he served as its chairman before Democrats took control of the House earlier this year.
+First elected in 1998, he’s the top GOP lawmaker on the powerful House Energy and Commerce Committee, and he served as its chairman before Democrats took control of the House in 2019.
 He previously headed up the National Republican Congressional Committee, the House GOP’s campaign arm.

 James Sensenbrenner, Wisconsin’s Fifth Congressional District

 - 2016 presidential election: +20.1 Trump